volkziem/Beams/README.md

 translation has the title *Deutsche Beschleuniger* and is available from [here](https://static-content.springer.com/esm/chp%3A10.1007%2F978-3-031-71953-0_1/MediaObjects/613941_1_De_1_MOESM1_ESM.pdf).

-The German translation of *Beams* has the title [Teilchenbeschleuniger - Ihre Geschichte und ihr Beitrag zu den Wissenschaften](https://link.springer.com/book/9783031719523) and will be published by Springer in March 2025.
+The German translation of *Beams* has the title [Teilchenbeschleuniger - Ihre Geschichte und ihr Beitrag zu den Wissenschaften](https://link.springer.com/book/9783031719523) and was be published by Springer in January 2025.

 Chapter 1: Introduction
 ======================